adipandas/adipandas.github.io/_posts/2020-03-01-vector-calculus.md

 Equation \eqref{eq3} maps an $$n$$-dimensional vector to a scalar value.
 It is a *scalar-valued function*. $$y$$ is a scalar and $$\mathbf{x}$$ is a vector of $$n$$-dimensions in \eqref{scalar-func}.

 ## Vector-valued function
-The function which maps one vector space to another vector space.
+A **vector-valued function** maps one vector space to another vector space.

 $$\mathbf{f}: \Re^n \rightarrow \Re^m \label{eq4}$$